 You are the only collector who matters.

 I mean that.
-My dad was a car collector and the advice he gave me was “Buy what you love and you won’t care what it’s worth.”
+My dad was a car collector and the advice he gave me was “Buy what you love and you won’t care what it cost or what it’s going to be worth.”
 I think the same thing applies to copper: know yourself and decide what criteria are most important to you.
 Are you an adventuresome cook?
 Are you captivated by the beauty of bright polished copper?
 Are you impressed by the history and character of well-used pieces?
 Welcome.
-I hope this page has inspired you to think more deeply about what matters to you, and also about what might matter to the greater community.
+I hope this page has inspired you to think more deeply about what matters to you, and perhaps also about what might matter to the greater community.

 As always, I’d love to hear what you think.
 I made this into a page — a permanent installation, so to speak — so there isn’t a comment section.
 But please feel free to contact me with your thoughts.